nyathirak/nyathirak/README.md

 My technology stack involves Tailwind CSS, Alpine JS, Laravel PHP, Livewire, MySQL, Javascript, Angular, Python and, HTML/CSS/Bootstrap.
 I am adept as a full-stack software developer and DevOps Cloud Engineer with four years of experience collaborating in cross-functional teams.
 Besides programming, I have an immense interest in debunking true crime.

-- 🔭 I’m currently working on a legal management system
+- 👷🏾‍♀️ I’m currently working on a legal management system
-- 💬 Talk to me about cloud computing, security, career, and podcasts
+- 💬 Talk to me about cloud computing, security, coding, and podcasts
 - 📫 How to reach me: nyathirakanga@gmail.com
 - 😄 Pronouns: BaddieinTech/She/Her/Hers
 - ⚡ Fun fact: Checkout my [Linkedin](https://www.linkedin.com/in/christine-nyathira-kanga/) profile if you want to connect!